 Dartmouth Digital Commons Citation

 McClung, C Robertson; Hsu, Meier; Painter, Janet E.; Gagne, Jennifer M.; Karlsberg, Sharon D.; and Salome, Patrice A., "Integrated Temporal Regulation of the Photorespiratory Pathway.
 Circadian Regulation of Two Arabidopsis Genes Encoding Serine Hydroxymethyltransferase" (2000).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3680.